ThatAsherGuy/WoWbjectImporter/README.md

 ![import dialog](img/TexturePannerNode.png)

 The node automatically compensates for the frame rate of the scene that is active when the object is imported.
 It does this by referencing the scene's frame rate in the driver that the add-on sets up.
 As a result, if you import an object with UV animations into one file, and then append that object into another file, it will also append the scene that the driver references.
-You can get around this by removing the driver from the node before appending the object.
+You will almost certainly want to avoid this by removing the driver from the node before appending an object to another scene.

 ## Options and Preferences

 The add-on preferences are relatively simple at the moment.
 Setting the Report Verbosity changes what kinds of reports the importer shows in the info editor, console, and status bar.
 It defaults to only showing warnings and errors.
 The updater settings control if and how frequently the add-on checks for updates, and are largely self-explanatory.

+## Reporting Bugs (and Feature Requests)

+We want the WoWbject Importer to be as accurate as possible when importing objects from WoW.
+If you run into situations where you think the importer is doing the wrong thing, *please* open an issue on the WoWbject Importer [issues page](https://github.com/ThatAsherGuy/WoWbjectImporter/issues) so that we can investigate!

+We will also gladly accept feature requests via the same page.
+We can't guarantee we can implement everything requested, but we'll sure as heck give consideration to anything reasonable!

 ## License